 - Step 2.
-Complete and sign the 5305-SEP agreement. - Step 3.
-If you have employees, provide a completed copy of your entire agreement 5305-SEP to each eligible employee. - Step 4.
-Make sure all eligible employees have established a Traditional IRA with a financial organization.
+Complete and sign the 5305-SEP agreement and the Additional SECURE 2.0 Plan Provisions Employer Election Form.
+Retain these forms for your records. - Step 3.
+If you have employees, provide a completed copy of your entire agreement 5305-SEP to each eligible employee.
+If the plan allows for Roth employer contributions, have all eligible employees complete and sign a Pre-Tax/Roth Employer Contribution Election Form. - Step 4.
+Make sure all eligible employees have established a Traditional IRA or Roth SEP IRA with a financial organization.